lsst/rtn-106/index.rst

 -------------------

 ANTARES does not currently have filters for moving objects, and instead passes them on to the SNAPS broker.
-This might be a too-challenging case for automatic follow-up, for this demo.
+Thus, they are probably too challenging a case for automatic follow-up for this demo.

 A known moving object that changes in brightness could potentially be automatically identified, but confirmation of cometary activity (e.g., outgassing) might require too long a follow-up timescale.